tikv/rfcs/text/0113-keyspace-level-gc.md

     - The keyspace which already set gc_management_type = keyspace_level_gc, 'gc_management_type' it can not be updated
       to "global_gc".
     - Keyspace GC-related data: min start ts, GC safe point, service safe point, stored in own etcd path of each keyspace in PD.
-    - Therefore, the keysapce can calculate the GC by itself.

 ## Implementation in TiKV